 - Email Marketing

 - Digital Ads and Retargeting

 - Analytics and Reporting

 - Lead Generation

 With automation, marketers can take lead management and tracking by the horns and make better use of technology to optimize campaigns and improve lead nurturing, lead management, and sales and marketing alignment.

-But marketing automation is much more than just lead tracking, it can impact every area of marketing, helping teams optimize processes across the board, strengthening marketing efforts, and generating more leads.
+But marketing automation services provide much more than just lead tracking, they can impact every area of marketing, helping teams optimize processes across the board, strengthening marketing efforts, and generating more leads.
 Learn more about all the types of marketing automation with Impact’s blog, What is Marketing Automation?